perebalazs/LowLevelFEM.jl/README.md

 LowLevelFEM is a Julia package for finite element analysis with an engineering-first workflow.
 It exposes each phase of the workflow as simple functions (mesh → matrices → loads/BCs → solve → postprocess → visualize), so you can customize, combine, or inspect any step.
 Typical tasks such as strain energy or resultants are one-liners (for example, `U = q' * K * q / 2`).

+## Requirements

+- Julia 1.x
+- Gmsh C API is bundled via `gmsh_jll` and re-exported as `gmsh` from this package; no separate Gmsh.jl installation is required.

 ## Capabilities

 - Geometry and meshing: integrates with `gmsh` for 2D/3D geometry, meshing, and physical groups.